decima/kip/README.md

 - [x] :open_file_folder: An easy way to import / export data from it : it simply reads a folder containing all your markdown files, CAN'T BEAT THAT
 - [x] :pencil2: A good markdown editor
 - [x] :no_good: Access management : being able to edit articles only when logged in
-- [ ] :mag: A powerful search engine
+- [x] :mag: A powerful search engine
 - [ ] :lock: Database / LDAP authentication

 ## Requirements

 - This project is a symfony project and requires PHP >= 7.4
-- node and npm/yarn to build asset files
+- node and npm or yarn to build asset files

 ## Installation